w3c/wai-media-guide/description.md

 {% include box.html type="end" %}
 {:/}

+### Creating Description in a Separate Audio File Only

+This approach only works when there is enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.
+This requires skills and software for audio recording and audio editing.

+The process to develop description in a separate audio file is basically:
+1. Write out the descriptions.
+See [Tips for Writing Descriptions below](#writing).
+2. Record the descriptions.
+See [Tips for Recording Descriptions below](#recording).
+3. Ensure the descriptions play in the audio spaces with the main video.
+4. Provide a caption file of the description.
+[Example VTT file of audio description](#vtt)

+(Ensure the files are integrated with the player on the web page.)

 ### Creating a Separate Described Video - If Descriptions Fit in Spaces

-This applies if the descriptions do fit in the spaces, as described in _[Space in audio above](#space)_.
+This applies if the descriptions do fit in the spaces, as described in [Space in audio above](#space)_.
 It requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.

 The process to develop a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).